openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchAnd(val: Int16): Int16
 ```

-Function: Using default memory ordering, performs a bitwise AND operation between the current atomic type instance's value and parameter `val`, writes the result to the current atomic type instance, and returns the value before the AND operation.
+Function: Using default memory ordering, performs a bitwise AND operation between the current atomic type instance's value and parameter `val`, writes the result to the current atomic type instance, and returns the value before the operation.

 Parameters:

-- val: [Int16](../../core/core_package_api/core_package_intrinsics.md#int16) - The value to perform a bitwise AND with the atomic type.
+- val: [Int16](../../core/core_package_api/core_package_intrinsics.md#int16) - The value to perform bitwise AND with the atomic type.

 Return value:

-- [Int16](../../core/core_package_api/core_package_intrinsics.md#int16) - The value before the AND operation.
+- [Int16](../../core/core_package_api/core_package_intrinsics.md#int16) - The value before the operation.

 ### func fetchAnd(Int16, MemoryOrder) <sup>(deprecated)</sup>